szadam/pynvm/README.md

 # pynvm - Non-volatile memory to Python ecosystem

-A Python implementation of bindings to the [NVM Library](https://github.com/pmem/nvml).
+A Python implementation of bindings to the [Persistent Memory Development Kit](https://github.com/pmem/pmdk).

 ## Documentation